luuleitner/deepMTJ/README.md

 `mtj_tracking/train` folder contains the network training and evaluation: start `train.py` for `VGG-Attention-3` model and `train_resnet.py` for the `ResNet50` model.

 ### 3. PREDICT muscle tendon junctions in your own video data with our trained networks
+The `mtj_tracking/predict` folder contains an easy to use prediction script (minimal Python knowledge needed to get it running).
+Simply go to `main.py` and add your data paths then hit start.

+This script reads your provided AVI-Video Files and returns the annotated frames (downscaled AVI-videos) as well as the X,Y-coordinates of the muscle tendon junction (csv-File).

 Trained networks (540 MB) can be downloaded from: [chriskross.org](https://drive.google.com/file/d/11aTDxaINoAnsefEURpZQ1aZzhz6ikS5Z/view?usp=sharing).
 The provided datasets (`ResNet-50.hdf5`, `VGG-16.hdf5`, `VGG-Attention-2.hdf5`, `VGG-Attention-3.hdf5`) are licensed under a [Creative Commons Attribution 4.0 International License](https://github.com/luuleitner/deepMTJ/blob/master/LICENSE_Datasets).

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)